archfirst/mobile-grid-evaluation/README.md

 Here's a more "official" set of these requirements:

-1. The page should have five sections
+1. The page should have five sections:
     * Header: Formatted as "\<Framework\> | \<Grid or Approach\>"
-    * Selected position: Position that was last clicked/tapped
+    * Selected position: Shows the position that was last clicked/tapped
-    * Table header: Fixed, should not scroll
+    * Table header: Shows column headings
-    * Table body: Positions from the supplied data file (data/positions.js), allows scrolling.
+    * Table body: Shows positions from the supplied data file (data/positions.js)
     * Layout info: Shows which responsive layout has been selected and window size in pixels
 2. Look and feel should be as shown above.
 3. Gain and Gain % numbers to be formatted as in examples below: